-And this event see, year from now, I want you to go with me and I want you to try this, trust me, you’re gonna really enjoy the event.
+And this event say, a year from now, I want you to go with me and I want you to try this, trust me, you’re gonna really enjoy the event.
 And then sticking the needle in you is gonna get you some really great results.

-But now let’s try something else, tomorrow I’m gonna go to this event and I want you, the listener to go with me, where we gonna take you tomorrow morning, whatever you’re doing and you’re gonna get this needle stuck in you okay, but don’t worry about it it’s really good and we’re gonna get some really great things at the event, ready to go with me?
+But now let’s try something else.
+Tomorrow I’m gonna go to this event and I want you, the listener to go with me.
+Tomorrow morning, whatever you’re doing, you’re gonna get this needle stuck in you, okay, but don’t worry about it.
+It’s really good and we’re gonna get some really great things at the event.
+Ready to go with me?

-Noticed how does feels, okay, and noticed that as we get closer and closer to time, everything changes but now I’ve got an even better one for you.
+Noticed how this feels, okay, and notice that as we get closer and closer to the time, everything changes but now I’ve got an even better one for you.

-Hey listener, right next door to where you are right now I’ve actually sent some of my staff and we got this special thing we’re gonna do, you’re gonna go on that room, we’re gonna stick a big needle in you, are you ready?
+Hey listener, right next door to where you are right now I’ve actually sent some of my staff and we got this special thing we’re gonna do.
+You’re gonna go in that room, we’re gonna stick a big needle in you, are you ready?
 Go.
 See, how that feels?
 As we get things to be closer, in time, the perception of pain is actually increased and the same is true for pleasure.

 This is why you see people go blow all their money buying stupid things that they don’t really need.
-Because the pleasure you think you’re gonna get from having financial stability three years from now, the perception of that is not as real to you as the perception of reality of today or tomorrow.
+Because the pleasure you think you’re gonna get from having financial stability three years from now, the perception of that is not as real to you like the perception of reality for today or tomorrow.